volution/simple-console-editor/documentation/examples.rst

 	* ``<anchor>`` a substitution template (``[\g<2>]`` in the next example) that will be highlighted anchor;
 	* ``<suffix>`` a substitution template (a space in the next example) that will be part of the normal text, right after the anchor;
 	* ``<data>`` a substitution template (``\g<2>`` in the next example) that constitutes the data to be outputed if the current anchor is selected;

+The input and output:

+	* the pager expects that the standard input and output are either a file or a pipe (in fact anything else than a TTY);
+	* the pager expects that the standard error is a terminal (i.e. a TTY);

 Notes: